Comfie/dominion-desk-crm/PITCH_COPY.md

 1. "Professional property management for serious SA investors.
 Try free →"
 2. "Scale your property portfolio without hiring staff.
 See how →"
-3. "Join 500+ SA property managers using Property CRM →"
+3. "Join 500+ SA property managers using Veld Unity →"

 ---